-Being involved in a collision with a truck in Iowa can be an extremely scary, and often a traumatic, experience.
+Being involved in a collision with a truck in Iowa can be extremely scary, and often a traumatic, experience.
 Trucks have a very large amount of force due to their sheer weight and speed.
 Therefore, truck drivers have the responsibility to be extremely safety-conscious, and they face more penalties for unsafe driving than drivers of ordinary vehicles do.

 If you become involved in an accident involving a truck, it could be a complex situation and the likelihood is high that many cars were involved, in addition.
 It is essential that you act appropriately and collect as much evidence as you can at the scene.
 The following are three things that you should do immediately after an accident involving a truck.